jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Camel.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Spit (Ex): >
-SpecialAbilities: Spit (Ex) Once per hour, a camel can regurgitate the contents of its stomach, spitting the foul material at a single target within 10 feet.
+    Once per hour, a camel can regurgitate the contents of its stomach, spitting the foul material at a single target within 10 feet.
 The target must make a DC 13 Fortitude save or be sickened for 1d4 rounds.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: